 - Difficulty breathing when lying down, which may cause people to need pillows to prop them up at night to sleep

 - Swelling in the feet, ankles, and legs

 Heart failure may be caused by other conditions that weaken the heart:

 - Coronary artery disease, the most common type of heart disease

 - Inflammation or damage to the heart muscle (myocarditis)

-Some medical conditions can increase the risk of developing heart failure, such as:
+Some medical conditions can increase the risk of developing heart failure:

 Unhealthy lifestyle and behaviors can also increase the risk of developing heart failure, especially in people with the medical conditions listed above.
-Behaviors that can contribute to developing heart failure include:
+The following behaviors can contribute to developing heart failure:

 Heart failure is diagnosed with a physical exam and tests that may include:

 - Electrocardiogram (ECG) to measure the electrical activity in the heart